 On January 7, 2014, the Service announced the reopening of the comment period on the August 22, 2012, listing proposal for the Georgetown salamander and the Salado salamander.
 The Service reopened the comment period in order to consider the City of Georgetown’s final ordinances for water quality and urban development.
 The ordinances were passed by the Georgetown City Council on December 20, 2013 (see Fourth Comment Period below).

 On February 21, 2104, the Service announced that the Georgetown and Salado Salamanders would be listed as threatened and, recognizing Williamson County and the City of Georgetown's efforts to protect water quality, proposed a special rule to allow limited take of the Georgetown Salamander.
-Public comments on this proposal will be accepted through April 25, 2014 (see Fifth Comment Period below).
+Public comments on this proposal were accepted through April 25, 2014 (see Fifth Comment Period below).

 The following additional information is provided to help you understand the Federal listing status of four salamanders in central Texas.
 These salamanders include: Austin blind salamander (Eurycea waterlooensis), Jollyville Plateau salamander (Eurycea tonkawae), Georgetown salamander (Eurycea naufragia), and Salado salamander (Eurycea chisholmensis).